HardlyDifficult/Crypto/Tutorials/Decentraland/DogCatMouse.md

  - Modify various values in the config to tweak the experience.
  - Maybe add cat food and update the state machine so that the cat occasionally takes a break from patrol in order to go eat it.
- - Add more animal types.
+ - Add more animal types and/or new states.
 Try reusing states across different animals, but in a way that gives each animal a unique set of behaviors.